Luke0328/odin-exercises/README.md

-# odin-exercises
+# odin-projects
-Exercises from The Odin Project: https://www.theodinproject.com/
+Web development exercises and projects from The Odin Project: https://www.theodinproject.com/